Maria Clara Eimmart: Biography

 Maria Clara Eimmart was a German astronomer born in Nuremberg.
 She was the daughter of painter, engraver, and amateur astronomer Georg Christoph Eimmart the Younger, who was also director of the Nuremberg Academy of Art, the Malerakademie, from 1699 to 1704.
 Her grandfather, Georg Christoph Eimmart the Elder, was also an engraver and painter of portraits, still-lifes, landscapes, and historical subjects.

-The profession of Maria Clara Eimmart’s father was lucrative, but he spent all of his earnings in the purchase of astronomical instruments and on building (in 1678) a private observatory on the Nuremberg city wall.
+The profession of Maria Clara Eimmart’s father was lucrative, and he spent all of his earnings in the purchase of astronomical instruments and on building (in 1678) a private observatory on the Nuremberg city wall.
 He was a diligent observer and published his results in various memoirs and scientific transactions.

 Because of the strength of the crafts tradition in Germany, Maria Clara Eimmart was able to take advantage of the opportunity to train as an apprentice to her father.
 Through him, she received a broad education in French, Latin, mathematics, astronomy, drawing, and engraving.
 Her skills as an engraver allowed her to assist her father in his work, and she became known for her depictions of the phases of the moon.
 In addition, she illustrated flowers, birds, and classical subjects, but most of these paintings have been lost.

 In 1706, Eimmart married Johann Heinrich Muller (1671-1731), her father’s pupil and successor, who had become director of the Eimmart observatory in 1705.
 Muller also taught physics at the Nuremberg Gymnasium, where Eimmart assisted her husband.
 Muller was so influenced by the family love for astronomy that he became a diligent amateur and afterwards a professor at Altorf, where he used his skill in depicting comets, sun-spots, and lunar mountains aided by Maria Clara.
-In the early years of their marriage, their associates included the two Rost Brothers, who were novelists and astronomers, and Doppelmayer, a historian of astronomy.
+In the early years of their relationship, their associates included the two Rost Brothers, who were novelists and astronomers, and Doppelmayer, a historian of astronomy.
 In 2012 Markus Heinz of the Staatsbibliothek zu Berlin discovered two paintings by her of a total solar eclipse that was seen in Nuremberg in 1706.
 These were known to have existed but were also thought lost.
 These paintings are in excellent agreement with text descriptions of the event and are now of considerable scientific importance, being a unique depiction by a trained astronomer of the solar corona during the Maunder minimum.

 Just a year after her marriage, Maria Clara Eimmart died in childbirth in Nuremberg.